-Fig. 12.
-Load Vs Displacement diagrams of transducers for reinforcement specimen 2
+Figure 12.
+Load vs. displacement diagrams of the transducers for reinforcement of specimen 2.

-In order to obtain the value of the strain that occurred in the reinforced basalt fiber during the test, two strain gauges were applied to the central part of the diagonal BFRP.
-A strain gauge is a device commonly used in order to obtain the strain on a specimen subject to different type of stress, for example compression or tensile stress.
+To obtain the value of the strain that occurred in the reinforced basalt fibre during the test, two strain gauges were applied to the central part of the diagonal B-FRCM.
+A strain gauge is a device commonly used to obtain the strain on a specimen subjected to different types of stress, such as compression or tensile stress.